Authorities win in altered ending of 'Fight Club' shown in China

 Viewers using Tencent Video in China will see a different ending to David Fincher’s 1999 film, where the scene of exploding buildings is replaced with a black slate and a caption: “The police rapidly figured out the whole plan and arrested all criminals, successfully preventing the bomb from exploding.”

 China has restrictive censorship rules, which could explain why the film’s original ending has been altered.
-NME has contacted Tencent Video for a response.
+Tencent Video denied to comment when contacted by NME.

 Fight Club follows the story of a depressed insomniac man (Ed Norton) who meets a soap salesman called Tyler Durden (Brad Pitt).
 The protagonist comes to live in Tyler’s squalid house after his apartment is destroyed.